 - Students are expected to attend school every day unless there is a genuine medical or other reason for absence.

-- Below 95% attendance will lead to an intervention and the Education Welfare Officer will be notified of the concern relating to attendance.
+- Below 95% attendance will lead to an intervention which from our school Education Welfare and Attendance Manager.

-- Students who arrive after 8.45am must sign in at the Welfare Office before going to any lesson.
+- Students who arrive after 8.40am must sign in at the Welfare & Attendance Office before going to any lesson.

 - All medical appointments – doctors/opticians/dentists or similar – should be made outside of the school day wherever possible.